scotws/TaliForth2/docs/manual.md

 \[PHS\] "The Daemon, the Gnu and the Penguin", Peter H. Saulus, 22.
 April 2005, <http://www.groklaw.net/article.php?story=20050422235450910>

 The Tali Forth 2 Manual was written with the [vim](https://www.vim.org/) editor in [AsciiDoc](https://asciidoctor.org/docs/what-is-asciidoc/) format, formatted to HTML with AsciiDoctor, and version controlled with [Git](https://git-scm.com/), all under [Ubuntu](https://www.ubuntu.com/) Linux 16.04 LTS.

+Authors' names are listed alphabetically based on last name.

 [1] Rumor has it that there was another MPU called "Z80",Z80 but it ended up being a mere footnote.